An Outline of the Criminal Procedure

 Search and Seizure

 When the police conduct a search pursuant to a search warrant, "probable cause" is required.
 A judge who signs the warrant makes a probable cause determination in advance.
 When a warrant is successfully quashed, the prosecution cannot use that evidence against you.
-Sometimes a search is conducted without a warrant.
-Warrantless searches are allowed under the following situations:
+Sometimes, a search is conducted without a warrant.
+Warrantless searches are allowed in the following situations:

 Preliminary Hearing and Pre-Trial

 Prior to trial, plea agreements may be negotiated.
-The agreement may be advantageous given the nature of the evidence, therefore, should be considered.
+The agreement may be advantageous given the nature of the evidence; therefore, it should be considered.
 If an agreement cannot be reached, a trial will be set.
 You have a right to a trial by either a jury or a judge.
-It is a rare case where a judge hears a case; this is usually only if your case is an infraction such as a traffic ticket.
+It is a rare case where a judge hears a case; this is usually only if your case is an infraction, such as a traffic ticket.